ABI-Software/mbfxml2ex/README.rst

 For a nice HTML rendering of the coverage statistics run::

-  coverage html -d cover
+  coverage html -d html.cover

 To view the HTML coverage output::

-  cd cover
-  python -m http.server 9432
+  python -m http.server 9432 -d html.cover

 Then, in a web browser navigate to http://localhost:9432